pimepan/valipy/readme.md

 ## Features

-- Chainable API
+1. Chainable API
-- Plenty of validation rules  ())
+1. Plenty of validation rules  ())
-- Create your own validation rules
+1. Create your own validation rules
-- Reusable
+1. Reusable
+1. Can use Regex

 ## Instalation